dhan-oss/DhanHQ-py/README.md

 - [DhanHQ Developer Kit](https://api.dhan.co/v2/)
 - [DhanHQ API Documentation](https://dhanhq.co/docs/v2/)

-## v2.0.8 - What's new
+## v2.1.0 - What's new

+- 20 level market depth is now available on DhanHQ APIs and part of the python library.

-DhanHQ v2.0.8 is more modular and secure.
+DhanHQ v2.1.0 is more modular and secure.

 - The project is restructured to contemporary "best practices" in the python world.
 How does this affect you?
 Your imports would change like below: